 Regulation Regulation means Ontario Regulation 438/97, as amended from time to time.

-Risk Risk means the uncertainty of future investment returns.
+Risk Risk means the uncertainty of future investment returns or potential for capital loss.

 Risk Tolerance Risk Tolerance means the financial ability and willingness to absorb a loss in return for greater potential for gains.